AT-Publishing/website/_glossary/bart.md

 * If there is a Bart on the hourly charts but you are normally looking at the D and W charts and your opinion there is bullish, you could buy **spot** for the mid- to long-term.

 **[Sign up at BitMEX with fee discount](http://bit.ly/2Muo11z)** | **[Sign up at Bitfinex with fee discount](http://bit.ly/at-bfx-banner2020)**

+Read our [list of tools for crypto traders](/tools/) for more free and freemium options.